-Preventive maintenance program begins with the daily and weekly routine checks Daily Checks on page 35.
+Preventive maintenance program begins with the daily and weekly routine checks Daily Checks on page 29.
 Routine vehicle checks can help avoid many large, expensive, and time consuming repairs.
 The vehicle will operate better, be safer, and last longer.
 Neglect of recommended maintenance can void your vehicle's warranty.
 Some maintenance operations demand skills and equipment you may not have.
-For such situations, please take your vehicle to an authorized Service Center
+For such situations, please take your vehicle to an authorized Service Center.

-Before attempting any procedures in the engine compartment, stop the engine and let it cool down.
-Hot components can burn skin on contact.
+Before attempting any procedure in the engine compartment, stop the engine and let it cool down.
+Hot fluids and components can burn skin on contact.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

+If the engine must be running to inspect, be alert and cautious around the engine at all times.
 Failure to comply may result in death, personal injury, equipment or property damage.

-If the engine must be operating to inspect, be alert and cautious around the engine at all times.
+If work must be done with the engine running, always:

+- Ensure that the transmission is in neutral (N) or park (P)

+- Set the parking brake

+- Block the wheels

 Failure to comply may result in death, personal injury, equipment or property damage.

-If work has to be done with the engine running, always (1) set the parking brake.
-(2) block the wheels, and (3) ensure that the shift lever or selector is in Neutral.
-Failure to comply may result in death, personal injury, equipment or property damage.

-Exercise extreme caution to prevent neckties, jewelry, long hair or loose clothing from getting caught in the fan blades or another moving engine parts.
+Exercise extreme caution to prevent neckties, jewelry, long hair or loose clothing from getting caught in the fan blades or other moving engine parts.
 Failure to comply may result in death, personal injury, equipment or property damage.